 You should pin the trim to one side first, then pin the other side to the trim (make sure all three layers are pinned together with the new pins if you have not already cut off or sewn back the trim on one side).
 Trying to pin all three layers together at once is really difficult due to the tension from the stuffing.

 Sew the seam back jointly.
 Although I used my machine, hand sewing might be easier.
-You can sew over the pins with your machine and remove them afterwards if you’re brave enough.
+You can sew over the pins with your machine and remove them afterward if you’re brave enough.
 When you remove the pins, the stuffing tends to push the layers out of alignment (this might not be an issue if you’re not trying to sew the trim back in!).

 Now you can enjoy the comfort and support of your maternity pillow while you hug it!
 This pillow is perfect for pregnant women who want to enjoy the benefits of a body pillow without having to deal with the bulkiness of a standard pillow.
-The maternity pillow is also great for nursing mothers who want to be able to feed their babies in comfort and without having to worry about their baby getting too close to their body.
+The maternity pillow is also great for nursing mothers who want to be able to feed their babies in comfort and without having to worry about their babies getting too close to their bodies.